Updated: Nov 7

 Keeping the dog’s feet off asks for an absence of behavior; that is a difficult concept for a dog.
 It is much more useful to the dog to ask for a behavior (action) that can be rewarded.
 It isn’t possible for a dog to sit and jump on you; sit is an incompatible behavior to jumping because it isn’t physically possible to do both at the same time.

 Teaching a dog to keep his feet off of you is damage control because you are trying to change a learned behavior.
 It is much easier to prevent the behavior from being learned in the first place.
-In most cases this means teaching a dog a different action instead before the behavior you don’t want can be learned.
-Most of the ways that I can think of that a dog gets in trouble with involve a dog who is moving, such as chasing sheep.
+In most cases, this means teaching a dog a different action instead before the behavior you don’t want can be learned.
+Most of the ways that I can think of that a dog gets in trouble involve a dog who is moving.

 It is inevitable that my puppies would someday put their feet on me if I hadn’t taught them a different way of communicating with me first.
 It is likely that at some point a young dog will be springy around livestock.
 If you have taught your young dog incompatible behaviors to that you are ready!
 You can redirect your dog easily, reward him, and life goes on.
 Not only did nothing go wrong you also cultivated your relationship with your dog.

 There are two behaviors I teach my adolescent dogs that work well in this circumstance: Touch and Look.